High-Country-Dev/create-t3-turbo/README.md

 #### Use iOS Simulator

 1. Make sure you have XCode and XCommand Line Tools installed [as shown on expo docs](https://docs.expo.dev/workflow/ios-simulator/).
    > **NOTE:** If you just installed XCode, or if you have updated it, you need to open the simulator manually once.
 Run `npx expo start` in the root dir, and then enter `I` to launch Expo Go.
-After the manual launch, you can run `pnpm dev` in the root directory.
+After the manual launch, you can run `yarn dev` in the root directory.

 ```diff
 +  "dev": "expo start --ios",
 ```

-3. Run `pnpm dev` at the project root folder.
+3. Run `yarn dev` at the project root folder.

 > **TIP:** It might be easier to run each app in separate terminal windows so you get the logs from each app separately.
 This is also required if you want your terminals to be interactive, e.g. to access the Expo QR code.
-You can run `pnpm --filter expo dev` and `pnpm --filter nextjs dev` to run each app in a separate terminal window.
+You can run `yarn workspace @acme/expo dev` and `yarn workspace @acme/nextjs dev` to run each app in a separate terminal window.

 #### For Android